Want to start an online store? Start here

 Developments

-At the beginning of 2022, there were more online stores (in Dutch) than physical non-food shops.
+In 2023, there were more online stores (in Dutch) than physical non-food shops.
 This is due to a decrease in the number of bricks-and-mortar shops and an increase in the number of online shops.
 In addition, more and more entrepreneurs are starting an online shop alongside (in Dutch) their physical shop.

 About a thousand online shop owners also quit every month.
 They didn't understand how much time running an online shop takes, do not earn enough, or cannot cope with the amount of competition.